DMR-Database/dmr-database-tool/README.md

 About the DMR Database Tool
 ------------
 The DMR Database Tool is a versatile script designed to manage and update DMR user data for various radio models.
-Originally developed as a shell script (.sh), it has been transitioned to Python (.py) to leverage Python's robust data processing capabilities, readability, and cross-platform compatibility.
+Originally developed as a shell script (.sh), it has been transitioned (*work in progess*) to Python (.py) to leverage Python's robust data processing capabilities, readability, and cross-platform compatibility.

 Why the Change?
 ------------